bake-bake-bake/bakeware/README.md

 Bakeware maintains a cache of extracted binaries.
 This is needed to run the OTP releases and it enables start-time optimizations.

-The cache directory location is system-specific:
+The default cache directory location is system-specific:

 * Windows - `"C:/Users/<USER>/AppData/Local/Bakeware/cache"`
 * MacOS - `"~/Library/Caches/Bakeware"`
 * Linux and other Unixes - `"~/.cache/bakeware"`

+You can override it by setting the `$BAKEWARE_CACHE` environment variable.

 Here's the layout of each cache entry: